janniks/toggl-unattended-programming-test/README.md

 The test is likely inspired by the [Deck of Cards](https://deckofcardsapi.com/) project.

 I have asked Toggl whether I may keep this programming test open-source and online.
-So far, I have not been prohibitted to share the test and the results.
+So far, I have not been prohibited to share the test and the results.
 I will readily remove the repository if anything changes.